-For situations where one would like to use primitive objects in ways identical to userdefined objects, BETA has defined 4 special patterns: IntegerObject, CharObject, RealObject and BooleanObject.
+For situations where one would like to use primitive objects in ways identical to user- Objects of defined objects, BETA has defined 4 special patterns: IntegerObject, CharObject, RealObject and BooleanObject.
 These are completely compatible with their primitive counterparts (assignment, comparison, etc.) but dynamic creation (&), the reference operator ([]), inheritance, etc., are allowed on them.

-Objects of primitive types
+primitive types

-9 Repetitions (Arrays)
+Repetitions (Arrays) 9

-In BETA arrays are called repetitions.
+In BETA arrays are called repetitions

+'''

 A: [10] @integer;

+'''